georgiachanning/gsoc/README.md

 ### The Work

-The work began by understanding the flow of the two different codebases and the mapping of various different variable names between the codebases.
+The coding began by understanding the flow of the two different codebases and the mapping of various different variable names between the codebases.
+The current codebase is written in Cython and the reference base is written in C++.
+The ticket that implemented Gabow's edge connectivity was merged into the development branch a few weeks into the coding period, so I was able to start a new branch off the standard development.
+Another GSOC contributor was simultaneously working a DFS speed-up for the edge connectivity code and once that was implemented I was able to call that code within my own to add the DFS speed-up to the packing arborescence functionality.

+Otherwise, I began implemented functions generally in the order they were needed and returned to edit functions as I progressed.

 ## Usage